lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 8, phase two

+God dammit.
+Well, to look at the bright side: I learned a thing or two about parallel processing.
+For example, I had no idea what a CompletionService is, or how to actually use Futures.
+It all turned out to be quite useless, though, as - since the required amount of steps was in the billions (or trillions for uncultured people :P) this was not doable in a reasonable amount of time.

+So, for the first time (yes, I did day five on my own) I had to turn to reddit, because I did not spot the pattern, despite having prepared for EXACTLY THAT in the first step.
+Shame on me.

 ## 2023, Day 8, phase one

 Simple mapping.
 That was fun.
 And luckily, I did anticipate the fact that not all steps will be